MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Introduction

 \section{Introduction}

-Point cloud analysis has taken on increasing significance in recent years, as the 3D vision that relies on point cloud data becomes essential in a large range of applications such as autonomous driving, robotics, and augmented reality.
-However, it is not straightforward to process the point cloud due to its unique properties being sparse, unordered, and irregular.
-This non-grid structured data cannot be directly handled by superior 2D deep learning methods which are designed for grid structured data.
+Point cloud analysis has attained increasing significance in recent years as 3D vision, which relies on point cloud data, has become an essential requirement in an extensive range of applications such as autonomous driving, robotics, and augmented reality.
+However, it is not straightforward to process point clouds because of their unique properties of being sparse, unordered, and irregular.
+This non grid-structured data cannot be directly handled by superior 2D deep learning methods designed for grid structured data.

-One simple approach is to rasterize point cloud into 3D voxel grids~\cite{maturana2015voxnet, wu20153d, huang2016point, tchapmi2017segcloud, graham20183d}.
-Standard discrete convolution then can be performed on discrete voxels by encoding geometric attributes of points contained therein.
-However, voxelization of the raw point cloud produces a vast number of voxels~\cite{qi2017pointnet}.
-3D convolutions on such data representation require high complexity and inefficient memory consumption that increase with resolution.
-Moreover, it inherently fails to make full use of the available data since voxelization inevitably produces discretization artifacts, resulting in information loss~\cite{qi2017pointnet, liu2019relation, jiang2018pointsift}.
+One simple approach is to convert a point cloud into 3D voxel grids~\cite{wu20153d,tchapmi2017segcloud,graham20183d}.
+Standard discrete convolution then can be performed on discrete voxels by encoding the geometric attributes of points contained therein.
+However, voxelization of the raw point cloud produces a vast number of voxels~\citep{qi2017pointnet}, and 3D convolutions on such data representation involve high complexity and inefficient memory consumption that increase with the resolution.
+Furthermore, it inherently fails to fully use the given data because information loss is inevitable in quantization~\citep{qi2017pointnet,liu2019relation,jiang2018pointsift}.

-To overcome these limitations, the raw point cloud needs to be processed without intermediate data representation.
-For direct processing, PointNet~\cite{qi2017pointnet} proposes to learn pointwise features with shared multi-layer perceptron (MLP) and symmetric aggregation function to be immune to point order ambiguity.
-Due to its simple but powerful description ability, this approach has become recognized, adopted, and improved by following works as a basic concept for point cloud analysis~\cite{qi2017pointnet++, zhao2019pointweb, jiang2018pointsift, joseph2019momen, engelmann2018know, zhang2019shellnet, hu2020randla, yang2019modeling}.